 Are you like me?

-Unfortunately, it took me much longer than I care to admit before I truly understood the importance of self-care.
+Unfortunately, it took me much longer than I care to admit before I truly understood the importance of self-care and creating a self-care routine.
 For some reason, I saw self-care as being selfish.
 I especially thought this way true when my hubby was away from home on deployment or other military assignments.
 I push me to the side to make sure I am taking care of everyone and everything else.

 The truth of the matter, self-care is absolutely important for our overall well-being.

 Being intentional in taking care of my mind, body, and spirit allows me to have overflow in other areas that matter.Tweet

 Basically, self-care is the intentional practice of slowing down to take care of all aspects of who you are so that you can be the best version of you.
 Self-care includes taking care of your body, your mind, your gifts, your heart, and your spirit.

 I recommend you start with my blog post: 5 types of self-care to include in your healing journey.

 But how do you create a self-care routine that will work for you?

 Because what works for me, my personality, and my interests may not work for you.
 So taking time to brainstorm and create a self-care routine that is unique to you is worth the time.